 Faith Community occasionally partners with the National Alliance on Mental Illness (NAMI) to offer different care groups.
 All classes are FREE and open to the public.
 Each class also includes a free dinner and childcare.

-NOTE: Currently we are not offering NAMI Family to Family or NAMI Basics classes.
+NOTE: Currently we are not offering and NAMI classes.
 Please check back later for updates regarding when new classes will be scheduled.

 NAMI Family to Family

 Do you have a loved one who is affected by anxiety or depression?
 Do you struggle with communicating with them or how best to support them without enabling them?
 Family to Family is a 12-week care group for family members who have a loved one experiencing or suspected of having a mental health disorder.

 The class will meet for twelve weeks on Tuesdays, January 14 - March 31 from 6:00-8:30 pm.
 There is an optional free dinner available before the class, and free childcare is available during the class.
 For more more details, please contact Tara Yunker at .

 This 6-week class will educate parents and family caregivers of children and teens who are experiencing symptoms of a mental illness or who have already been diagnosed.
 The class will help you gain an understanding of current treatments and public resources, and teach you how to manage crises, communicate effectively, and advocate for your child's rights at school and in health-care settings.
 NAMI Basics is offered in a group setting so you can connect with other people dealing with similar issues.